Orders over $99 ship FREE within the 48 contiguous states.

 Bear Claw Screws

-Let's move on toscrews.
+Let's move on to screws.
 This one is a versatile option that's perfect for beginners trying to hang a frame on the wall.

 Bear Claw Screws are double-headed, anchorless screws.
 Essentially, they resemble regular screws but feature an exposed collar, which is the part of the screw where you can hang objects using picture wire, D-rings, sawtooth hangers, or keyholes.